top of page

 International Projects

 Plincke has a proven track record of international work in locations including mainland Europe, North America, the Middle East, and Central and South Asia.
-The projects include large-scale master planning for new, sustainable cities, green-blue infrastructure, and cultural asset management for heritage sites.
+Our projects include large-scale master planning for new, sustainable cities, green-blue infrastructure, and cultural asset management for heritage sites.
 Our teams bring considerable experience in well-researched and inspiring solutions, which are sensitive to people, place, culture, and environment.

 Fuyang Cultural District, China

-Hongqiao Business District, Shanghai, China
+Hongqiao Sustainable Business District, Shanghai, China

 Plincke worked alongside the Swiss based master-planning team at Nature Lab to develop the competition winning entry for a key regeneration site on the Shanghai Canal.
-The project is part of an overall masterplan involving architects including Zaha Hadid and Foster +
+The project is part of an overall masterplan involving architects including Zaha Hadid and Foster + Partners to create Asian’s most sustainable business district.
+Plincke / Nature Lab developed two concepts for the site.
+Idea 1 is based on a series of overlapping lotus leaves that provide a protective, biophilic membrane over the building forms to ameliorate the site and encourage year-round outdoor activities.
+Idea 2 looks at natural processes of erosion to create a variety of forms.
+New riverside paths promote walking and cycling routes as part of a green infrastructure network.

 Moscow Private Airport, Russia

 The project redresses the diminished and stressed filled experience of air travel by reconnecting the pre-flight journey and vehicular arrival with the emotion attached to flight.
-A sequence of landscaped spaces, including an increasingly dense forest acts as a decompression of the urban stress.
+A sequence of landscaped spaces, including an increasingly dense forest acts as a decompression of urban stress.
 Emerging from the forest, the landscape signifiers collectively reference the experience of flight.
 A continuum of surface and line, in a landscape of expansive distance.
-The artificial horizon created by the ground plane
+The artificial horizon created by the ground plane is constantly changing with the seasons, snow to meadow, to lawn, to ice, the constant is the line of travel.
+The strong tree forms help anchor the site to its surroundings, and to the seasons.

 Gardens of the World, Berlin

 Plincke were invited to prepare a design for ‘The English Garden’.
-We took its form from the
+We took its form from the walled enclosures of English kitchen gardens where fruit, vegetables and cut flowers would

-an archetypal form applicable to ancient garden culture from the Far East to the medieval
+be grown.
+The partial enclosure also references the hortus conclusus, the enclosed garden, an archetypal form applicable to ancient garden culture from the Far East to the medieval

 Oxygen Dubai UAE